 *Cool Tip for a stellar resume

 You can create a good first impression by breaking your job description down into the main responsibility areas of a Crew Member.
-These are mere examples which you may align to the specific industry you are working in.
+These are mere examples that you may align to the specific industry you are working in.

 Food Preparation and Plating